HarlanH/shiny-meetup-stats/README.md

 Setup for Shinyapps.io Use
 --------------------------

-NOTE: this process doesn't quite work yet -- you have to edit a couple of lines of code.
-Will be fixed soon...

 1. Register an OAuth consumer for Meetup's API by filling out [their form](https://secure.meetup.com/meetup_api/oauth_consumers/create/).
 Set the redirect URI to [https://youraccountnamehere.shinyapps.io]().